×

 Can You Prevent Gum Recession?

-Preventing gum recession is possible by maintaining good oral hygiene habits, such as brushing twice a day, flossing daily, and avoiding smoking or chewing tobacco.
+Preventing gingival recession is possible by maintaining good oral hygiene habits, such as brushing twice a day, flossing daily, and avoiding smoking or chewing tobacco.

 Additionally, there are several risk factors that you should be aware of, including genetics and certain medical conditions like diabetes.
-If you notice any early signs of gum recession, such as tooth sensitivity or longer-appearing teeth, it’s important to complete the form below right away.
+If you notice any signs of gum recession, such as tooth sensitivity or longer-appearing teeth, it’s important to complete the form below immediately.

 As you continue exploring ways to prevent gum recession, it’s also important to understand recovery after surgical treatments if they’re necessary.